Phoenix Bicycle Accident Lawyer

 Phoenix Bicycle Accident Attorney

-The victims of a bicycle accident will regularly suffer significant injuries.
+At Bleaman Law Firm, PC, we’ve handled many bicycle accident cases across Arizona.
+We understand how victims of bicycle accidents regularly suffer significant injuries.
 They have a variety of medical bills and possibly lost wages from having to miss work.
 These costs should be compensated by those at fault for the accidents, and they are legally required to cover them.

 However, it’s typically their insurance company that will pay, and they often need the threat of going to court to pay as they should.
+To tackle all these things, you need to have our professional Phoenix personal injury lawyer Marc Bleaman with you.
 At the Bleaman Law Firm, we’re ready to handle your bicycle accident claim with compassion and tenacity.
-With Marc Bleaman on your side, you can be sure that every action necessary to get the compensation you need will be taken.
+With Marc Bleaman on your side, you can be sure we will work hard to get the compensation you need after a bicycle accident.

 Who Could Be Liable in a Phoenix Bicycle Accident?

 Liability in a bicycle accident belongs to anyone whose negligence caused or allowed the accident to occur.
 In other words, without their mistake, it’s likely that the accident wouldn’t have happened.
-In many bicycle accidents, this applies to the operator of a vehicle in a car accident that includes the cyclist.
+In many bicycle accidents, this applies to the operator of a vehicle in a truck, motorcycle or car accident that includes the cyclist.

 However, there are many other potentially liable parties, and in some cases, multiple parties may have been liable for what occurred.
 Some of the possible liable parties include: